voltaireishimwe/Customer-Segmentation-Unsupervised-Learning-Analysis/README.md

 # CUSTOMER SEGMENTATION & UNSUPERVISED LEARNING ANALYSIS

 ## Overview
-Repository notebook contains a comprehensive analysis of customer data using unsupervised learning techniques, specifically focusing on customer segmentation through clustering algorithms.
+This repository contains a comprehensive analysis of customer data using unsupervised learning techniques, specifically focusing on customer segmentation through clustering algorithms.
 The project demonstrates a complete data science workflow from data loading and exploration to feature engineering and clustering implementation.

 ## Project Structure
 The notebook is organized into two main parts: